f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Task 6 - Deploy an HTTPS Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Perform the following steps to complete this task:

 #.
-Execute Step 6 Deploy an HTTPS Service to BIG-IP A
+Execute Step 6 to deploy an HTTPS Service to BIG-IP A

    |image2_26|